josephryan/RyanLab/SandBox/README.md

 ## 3. WORK COMPLETED SO FAR WITH DATES

-December 22, 2017: We have completed steps 2.1-2.6 prior to the release of phylotocol v 1.0
+October 5, 2017: We have completed steps 2.1-2.2.1 prior to the release of phylotocol v 1.0 December 22, 2017: We have completed steps 2.1-2.6 prior to the release of phylotocol v 1.0

 ## 4. LITERATURE REFERENCED